ABOUT | BLOG | PODCASTS | EVENTS | SUPPORT

 Plug-ins and software get abandoned by developers.
 Nobody can update them anymore, creating incompatibilities with WordPress and PHP.

 Security vulnerabilities emerge when outdated components can’t receive patches.
-This isn’t just technica.
+This isn’t just technical.
 It’s a business liability.

 User expectations evolve rapidly.
 What impressed visitors three years ago now frustrates them.
 They don’t care about your technical limitations, they just know your competitor’s site works better.